AAROC/aaroc.github.io/_posts/2014-11-14-ContinuousDelivery.md

 [^VOsnoteverywhere]: Bearing in mind of course that the concept of Virtual Organisations is not supported everywhere.
 [^executionEnvironment]: damn, need to write another article.
 [^EGIAppDB]: Taken from the EGI Application Database
+[^CGPGrey]: This phrase is taken from a great video by [CGPGrey](http://www.cgpgrey.com/) - ["Humans need not apply"](http://www.cgpgrey.com/blog/humans-need-not-apply), describing the advent of mass automation and the effects on society.